erickclasen/cbpro-index-fund-algo/README.md

 Test using the sim-index-balancer.py and it should run through it and make no trades but, will prove all is in place to run fully.

 **example.sh** - An example of how to call the code in a script.
-Calls the portfolio-cp code first to store away the current amount in the portfolio, this is optional.
+Calls the portfolio-cp.py code first to store away the current amount in the portfolio, this is optional.

 ## Information
 The code in this repo is generally compatable with the cbpro-cli-tools repo and both can function together.
+Note that the cbpro-api-price-volume-ticker-get.py  is newer that the legcay ticker grab code in that repo.
+Both do the same thing the legacy version supports fewer coins.
+The newer version has more coins supported and is easier to maintain.
+-When new coins are added it is necessary to fill zeroes in the columns above the new values in the CSV file.
-Note that the cbpro-api-price-volume-ticker-get.py  is newer that the ticker grab code in that repo also be careful with the coretamodule and the cbpro_buy_sell.py as they are possiblly newer as well as more cryptos get added to CBPRO occasionally.
+-Also be careful with the coretamodule and the cbpro_buy_sell.py as they are possiblly newer as well as more cryptos get added to CBPRO occasionally.

-	EX: python3 cbpro-api-price-volume-ticker-5-cryptos-csv.py
+	Legacy ticker grab code is called: python3 cbpro-api-price-volume-ticker-5-cryptos-csv.py

 ## Action
-These pieces of code perform an action and will perform the action automatically without prompting by the user.
-When caled via a script it is often desirable to pipe the output to a file such as index-balancer.out for debug and monitoring.
+These pieces of code  ill perform the action automatically without prompting by the user.
+When called via a script it is often desirable to pipe the output to a file such as index-balancer.out for debug and monitoring.
 - See example.sh for a gist of a script that can be used as a template.

-##Glossary:
+## Glossary:
 action = buy or sell.

 currency = the currency to buy into or sell from.